joseph-cartagenas/hello-world/README.md

 # hello-world
-a traing application using github
+a traing application using github. i made some changes